ElementAstro/atom-docs/src/content/docs/zh/search/lru.md

 ---
 title: 线程安全的LRU缓存
-description: Detailed documentation for the ThreadSafeLRUCache class in the atom::search namespace, including constructors, basic operations, cache management, callbacks, statistics, persistence, and usage examples.
+description: Detailed for the ThreadSafeLRUCache class in the atom::search namespace, including constructors, basic operations, cache management, callbacks, statistics, persistence, and usage examples.
 ---

 ## 目录